wingsuitist/brewamp/README.md

 ## debugging

+### compile errors

+use brew doctor and read carefully

 ### permissions brew

 If you installed brew with sudo you'll get a lot of Errors about permissions, so set back the permission: